These Hybrid Income Machines Yield Up To 12 Percent

 A Good Choice For Conservative Income Seekers

-These securities are usually issued with long maturity dates of 30 to 40 years.
+Companies usually issue preferreds with long maturity dates of 30 to 40 years.
 Some are even perpetual and have no stated maturity date.
-So they are built to provide many years of reliable income.
+They’re built to provide many years of reliable income.
 However, that means they also typically behave like a debt instrument.
 Instead of rising and falling with company earnings, they are more sensitive to changes in interest rates.

 First off, prices below par mean a chance to lock in higher yields.
 Furthermore, assuming you hold to maturity, you will receive the full $25 face value.